Amazing Facts of Nepalupdated on

-Nepal is a country blessed with the incredible environment, diverse culture and the amazing mountain peaks.
-This small country is not even known to many people across the world as the country is wedged between to massive nation in the world.
-Regardless, there are few things that makes the identity of Nepal known globally.
+Nepal is a country blessed with a great environment, diverse culture, and impressive mountain peaks.
+This small country is not even known to many people worldwide as the country is wedged between two massive nations in the world.
+Regardless, few things make the identity of Nepal known globally.
 For instance, Nepal is the home of the world’s tallest mountain- Mt.
-Everest and light of the Asia – Lord Gautam Buddha was born in Nepal.
-These are some amazing facts of Nepal.
+Everest and the light of Asia – Lord Gautam Buddha was born in Nepal.
+These are some fantastic facts about Nepal.
 But it is not limited to that only.
 And here are listing some other amazing facts of Nepal.

 Languages: Commonly spoken language is Nepali.
-There are over 90 ethnic groups who have their own languages.
-Above facts generalize the standard demographics of Nepal and gives you a vision about the structure of Nepal.
+There are over 90 ethnic groups that have their languages.
+The above facts generalize the standard demographics of Nepal and give you a vision of the structure of Nepal.

-Nepal is a small country with landlocked strip of land.
-In terms areas, it is 800 km long and 200km wide.
+Nepal is a small country with a landlocked strip of land.
+In terms of areas, it is 800 km long and 200km wide.
 Regardless, it manages to fit a lot of terrain into just 147,181 sq. km.
-Nepal’s landscape rises just from 70 m to a whopping 8848 elevation which is the highest in this entire world.
-Geographically, Nepal is divided into three region: Himalayas (Mountain), Hills and Terai (Plains).
+Nepal’s landscape rises just from 70 m to a whopping 8848 elevation, the highest in this entire world.
+Geographically, Nepal is divided into three regions: Himalayas (Mountain), Hills, and Terai (Plains).
 The climatic condition of all these places are different from each other so is the cultural aspects.

-Mountains covers the one third of total length of Nepal.
-The mountain region of Nepal is where the high snow peaked mountains of Nepal are situated.
-The mountain region of Nepal is where the high snow peaked mountains of Nepal are situated.
+Mountains cover one-third of the total length of Nepal.
+The mountain region of Nepal is where the high snow-peaked mountains of Nepal are situated.
+The mountain region of Nepal is where the high snow-peaked mountains of Nepal are located.
 The tiers of the mountain ranges are divided by the glaciers and rivers draining down from the Tibetan plateau.

 Mountain region rises from 2800m and above.
-However, due to extreme climatic condition only few number of people reside above this altitude.
-Although, there are people residing till 5000m but it is just due to work purposes.
+However, due to extreme climatic conditions, only a few people reside above this altitude.
+Although people are living till 5000m, it is just due to work purposes.
 Most people of the Himalayas reside below 2800m.

-North of the first ridge of the Himalayas is a high altitude desert, similar to the Tibetan plateau.
-This zone incorporates the parched valleys of Mustang, Manang, Dolpo, just as the minor pinnacles of Tibetan side.
-The clouds that brings the monsoon rain drop all their rain on the Southside of the mountains making the other part dry and eroded thus a rain shadow area.
+North of the first ridge of the Himalayas is a high-altitude desert, similar to the Tibetan plateau.
+This zone incorporates the arid valleys of Mustang, Manang, Dolpo, just as the little pinnacles of the Tibetan side.
+The clouds that bring the monsoon raindrop all their rain on the Southside of the mountains making the other part dry and eroded, thus a rain shadow area.

-The flat land in Nepal are known as Terai.
-The region is adorned with the patchwork of paddy fields, sal forests, tiny thatched villages and sprawling industrial cities.
+The flat land in Nepal is known as Terai.
+The region is adorned with paddy fields, sal forests, tiny thatched villages, and sprawling industrial cities.
 Likewise, it also contains some low heights hills.
 The region covers 17% of the total area of Nepal.
-It borders with India and rises to about 1000m.
+It borders India and rises to about 1000m.

-Now moving on to other amazing and interesting facts of Nepal, you can find them down below:
+Now moving on to other unique and interesting facts of Nepal, you can find them down below:

-Among 14 highest mountains, 10 are located in Nepal
+Among the 14 highest mountains, ten are located in Nepal

-Due to this very reason, people from all over the world visit Nepal to appreciate the beauty escalated by the snowcapped peaks.
-In the form of trekking in Nepal, people go for a hike for days long in the remote trails just to be close to the base of the highest peaks.
-Likewise, some of the famous trekking trails of Nepal is Everest Base Camp Trek, Annapurna Base Camp Trek, Langtang Valley Trek and many more.
+Due to this very reason, people worldwide visit Nepal to appreciate the beauty escalated by the snowcapped peaks.
+In the form of trekking in Nepal, people hike for days long in the remote trails to be close to the base of the highest mountains.
+Likewise, some of the famous trekking trails of Nepal is Everest Base Camp Trek, Annapurna Base Camp Trek, Langtang Valley Trek, and many more.

-The flag of Nepal is the different than the rest of the world.
-Unlike other usual flag of rectangular with intricate designs, we have triangular shaped flag.
+The flag of Nepal is different than the rest of the world.
+Unlike another usual flag of rectangular with intricate designs, we have a triangular-shaped flag.

-The flag of Nepal is in crimson red, blue and white in color and on the chest of two triangles, it has the picture of sun and the moon which has its very own significant meaning.
+The flag of Nepal is in crimson red, blue, and white, and on the chest of two triangles, it has the picture of the sun and the moon, which has its very own significant meaning.

-The crimson red demonstrates the bravery of Nepalese and crimson is also the national color.
-The blue color on the border symbolizes the peace and harmony.
-Though, the sun and the moon speaks to life span of always simply like the images.
+The crimson red demonstrates the bravery of the Nepalese, and crimson is also the national color.
+The blue stain on the border symbolizes peace and harmony.
+Though, the sun and the moon speak to the life span of always simply like the images.

 Facts of Nepal | Nepal has a living Goddess

-In Nepal, a Kumari is a young lady chosen from the Shakya or Bajracharya caste of Nepalese Newari Buddhist community.
-Viewed as a Living Goddess, Kumari is a young lady without any imperfections and is picked by the Buddhist Shakya’s as an appearance of Goddess Taleju, the tutelary god of the Malla line and the Shah dynasty who inherited this tradition.
+In Nepal, a Kumari is a young lady chosen from the Shakya or Bajracharya caste of the Nepalese Newari Buddhist community.
+Viewed as a Living Goddess, Kumari is a young lady without any imperfections.
+The Buddhist Shakya’s was picked as Goddess Taleju, the tutelary god of the Malla line, and the Shah dynasty who inherited this tradition.

-The goddess lives in the temple and during festive season, pilgrims worships her.
+The goddess lives in the temple, and during the festive season, pilgrims worship her.
 She gives the blessing as well.
-As a part of being living goddess, the young lady does not touch her feet to the ground and is carried everywhere by someone else.
-And this is because, in Hindu mythology it is believed that god’s feet are not to be touched on the land.
+As a living goddess, the young lady does not touch her feet to the ground and is carried everywhere by someone else.
+And this is because, in Hindu mythology, it is believed that god’s feet are not to be touched on the land.

 Lumbini- Birthplace of Lord Gautam Buddha

-The light of the Asia, Gautam Buddha was born in the small village of Kapilvastu which is situated in Lumbini district of Nepal.
-He was born in 623 B.C and till this date, place where he was born and the palace where grew can be visited.
+The light of Asia, Gautam Buddha, was born in the small village of Kapilvastu which is situated in the Lumbini district of Nepal.
+He was born in 623 B.C, and till this date, the place where he was born and the palace where he grew can be visited.

-The place is now a pilgrimage site where thousands of Buddhist and Hindu pilgrims come to visit this sacred place.
+The place is now a pilgrimage site where thousands of Buddhist and Hindu pilgrims visit this sacred place.

-Although, Nepal has a large number of Hindu population.
+Although, Nepal has a sizeable Hindu population.
 The main religion of the country is Hinduism and Buddhism.
 Regardless, here people can practice their religion without any hesitation.
-Also, statistically, Nepal has recorded different religion such as Islam, Kirants, Christians, and others.
+Also, statistically, Nepal has recorded different faiths such as Islam, Kirants, Christians, and others.

 Nepalese do not eat Beef.

-In Hinduism, cow is seen as embodiment of goddess Lakshmi who is the god of wealth.
-Moreover, during festive season Nepalese worship cows as a respect to goddess Lakshmi.
-Thus, cows is believed to be holy, or profoundly regarded.
+In Hinduism, the cow is seen as the embodiment of the goddess Lakshmi, the god of wealth.
+Moreover, during the festive season, Nepalese worship cows concerning the goddess Lakshmi.
+Thus, cows is believed to be holy or profoundly regarded.
 Besides, dairy animals are viewed as a ‘guardian’ or maternal figure.

-Besides, lynching of cows is consider as crime in Nepal.
-And as told earlier, Nepal is country with majority of Hindu and thus eating any kinds of meat that comes from the cow is considered evil and cannot be forgiven.
-Henceforth, Nepalese do not eat cow.
+Besides, the lynching of cows is considered a crime in Nepal.
+And as told earlier, Nepal is a country with a majority of Hindus, and thus, eating any kind of meat that comes from the cow is considered evil and cannot be forgiven.
+Henceforth, Nepalese do not eat cows.

 Dumpling is eaten everywhere across the world.
-Everybody has their own version of dumpling.
-And in our case, we called dumpling them as MOMO.
-It comes in different version such as veg momo, non-veg momo with varieties.
-And it is the most loved dishes amongst the Nepalese public.
-Although, we have different national food and that is traditional Dhal Bhat.
+Everybody has their version of a dumpling.
+And in our case, we called dumpling them MOMO.
+It comes in different versions such as veg momo, non-veg momo with varieties.
+And it is the most loved dish amongst the Nepalese public.
+Although, we have extra-national food, and that is traditional Dhal Bhat.
 Dhal Bhat is cooked in every household of Nepal and taken every day at least once.

 In Nepal, there are six seasons.
-In Nepal season is called as “Ritu”.
+In Nepal season is called “Ritu.”
 And the season of Nepal are as follows:

-In Nepalese calendar, this falls under Chitra and Baishak month.
+In the Nepalese calendar, this falls under Chitra and Baishak month.
 In the English calendar, it falls during the months of Mid-March to Mid-May.
-It is spring season in Nepal.
+It is the spring season in Nepal.

-This season falls in the Jestha and Ashad in the Nepali calender.
+This season falls in the Jestha and Ashad in the Nepali calendar.
 In the English calendar, it tumbles from Mid-May to Mid-July.
-It is summer season in Nepal.
+It is the summer season in Nepal.